Skip to main content

 function SearchComponent() {

-const search = sdk.search()
+const search = client.search()

 }

-Controller Reuse
+Controller reuse

 Controllers can be reused for multiple operations:

-const search = sdk.search()
+const search = client.search()

 // Use the same controller for multiple searches